hiltmon/HiltmonHugo/content/blog/why-i-am-subscribing-to-apple-music/index.md

 ## The Human Curated Playlists

-{{< figure src="images/music-1.jpg 250 166" class="image-right" >}}
+{{< figure src="images/music-1.jpg" width=250 height=166 class="image-right" >}}

 These are magnificent.
 They contain the best mixes created by people who know, live and understand music, and have led, time and time again, to me discovering artists and music I had never heard of before.

 In fact, 90% of the time, I find myself listening to one of these mixes.
 I launch the Music app, scroll to one that looks interesting (and there are lots of these) and start playing.
 When it ends, I find another, and another, and another.
 Three months later, and I am still finding more.
 I am often surprised by what comes up next in a mix.

-{% pullquote %}
 With Pandora and Spotify, I found the mixes to be boring, generic and pedestrian, when they were not purely amateur.
-Having been a reasonable mixtape maker myself in the good old days of cassette tapes and big hair, {" a mix needs to tell a story, have a mood, comfort and surprise the listener at the same time "}.
+Having been a reasonable mixtape maker myself in the good old days of cassette tapes and big hair, **a mix needs to tell a story, have a mood, comfort and surprise the listener at the same time**.
 Apple Music mixes have this heart, Pandora and Spotify's don't.
-{% endpullquote %}

 **Apple Music has a plethora of human created playlists containing magnificent music melding old favorites and new artists in thoughtful, expert, moving ways.**